The VA Mortgage: Military Loan Is A Benefit

 For those who have served in the nation’s armed services, there is often some question regarding which is better, a military loan or FHA financing.

 Any qualified applicant can choose an FHA home loan, but you must be VA-eligible to apply for a military loan.
-However, you can also choose an FHA mortgage if you want.Click to see your FHA loan eligibility (May 26th, 2017)
+However, you can also choose an FHA mortgage if you want.Verify your VA loan eligibility (Oct 25th, 2020)

 The reality is that both programs are government-backed mortgages with little or nothing down, no prepayment penalties, and no hidden fees or charges.
 These are excellent for first-time purchasers and anyone looking for a mortgage with liberal qualification standards.